hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	spreadsheetkvc.py 2> /tmp/sskvc.stderr

-#### Non csv or non comma csv file
+#### Non csv or csv file with wrong fieldsep

-Currently the program doesnt provide a option for user to specify a different field seperator.

-Loading such file can lead to the loaded file setting the programs display to a single column view.
+Loading a Non csv file and or a csv file with a different field seperator will lead to the loaded file setting the program's display to a single column view.
 So also the content of the file will be clipped from display perspective.
 One could run the command

 	:ira 25

 	or so to allow the overflowing text to be visible.

-Currently One will have to change global constant defined for field seperator in the program, if required to work with such a file.

 #### Exit code